ppy/osu-wiki/wiki/osu!wiki_Contribution_Guide/GitHub_Desktop/en.md

 ![](img/github-desktop-changes.jpg "Your mileage may vary.")

-2\.By default, GitHub Desktop will automatically select all of your changes.
+2\.
+By default, GitHub Desktop will automatically select all of your changes.

 3\.
 It is best to separate each "big" action as a single commit.